awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/workshop/a-molecular-unfolding/evaluate-your-own-model.md

 1. Check CloudFormation in your AWS account, and make sure you do not have a stack named `QCStack` in your deployment region.

-2. Check your S3 bucket, and make sure no bucket is named `amazon-braket-qcstack-<your account>-<deployment Region>`.
+2. Check your S3 bucket, and make sure no bucket is named `amazon-braket-qcedd-<your account>-<deployment Region>`.

 3. Deploy changes to your AWS account from CDK.